Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Experiment

 \tabref{tab:result} shows the experimental results.
-Independently, the average BLEU score ($n=1, 2, 3, 4$) of \intent is 14.4866.
-The scores decrease with the $n$ increasing.
-The reason is that for the operation sequence, a few words can summarize the test intent, so the ground truth sentences are short.
-If $n$ is large, the score would definitely decrease.
-For another 3 metrics, the CIDEr score is 10.7632, the METEOR score is 25.8949, and the ROUGE score is 25.8470.
+The average BLEU score ($N=1, 2, 3, 4$) of \toolname on the script granularity is \vvv{0.17}.
+The scores decrease with the $N$ increases.
+The reason is that for the operation sequence, a few words can summarize the test intention, and the ground-truth sentences are short.
+When $N$ increases, it is more likely that the generated intentions differ from the ground-truth intentions.
+For another three metrics, the CIDEr score is \vvv{0.18}, the METEOR score is \vvv{0.29}, and the ROUGE score is \vvv{0.25}.

-By comparison, \intent behaves much better {\sc code2seq}.
-One reason is that in test scripts, there is no complex logic, and the scripts only contain the operation sequences where app widgets are located by \ids and \xpaths.
-Therefore, {\sc code2seq} model cannot extract valuable information from the test scripts.
-So, \intent maps each operation to the response method or the GUI image information, which helps take the business logic information into consideration and effectively help the intent generation.
+By comparison, \toolname behaves much better than \vvv{the baseline approaches, including the LLM-based one}.
+One reason is that in test scripts, there contains little or no business logic of the app, and the scripts only contain the operation sequences where app widgets are located by \ids and \xpaths.
+Therefore, the baseline approaches cannot extract effective information from the test scripts. \toolname performs better via mapping each operation to the response method or the GUI image information, which helps take the business logic information into consideration and effectively helps the intention generation.